douglasgreen/outlines/computing/operating_systems/linux.md

 6.  **Role of Companies**: While Linux thrives on individual contributions, companies like Red Hat, IBM, and Canonical play significant roles.
 They contribute resources, employ key developers, and provide commercial support, ensuring the stability and advancement of Linux.

 The open source model in Linux presents a dynamic and inclusive approach to software development.
-It\'s a model that not only fosters technological innovation but also builds a community where learning, collaboration, and mutual support are paramount.
+It's a model that not only fosters technological innovation but also builds a community where learning, collaboration, and mutual support are paramount.
 Understanding this model is key to appreciating not just how Linux works, but also why it has become such a pivotal force in the software world.

 ## Getting Started with Linux

 ### Getting Started with Linux

 Embarking on your Linux journey involves two critical steps: choosing a Linux distribution (distro) suited to your needs, and navigating the installation process.
-Here\'s a guide to help you get started.
+Here's a guide to help you get started.

 #### Choosing a Linux Distribution